Exploring Dense Retrieval for Dialogue Response Selection: Abstract

 \section{Abstract}

-Recent research on dialogue response selection has been mainly focused on selecting a proper response from a pre-defined small set of candidates using sophisticated neural models.
-Due to their heavy computational overhead, they are unable to select responses from a large candidate pool.
+Recent progress in deep learning has continuously improved the accuracy of dialogue response selection.
+In particular, sophisticated neural network architectures are leveraged to capture the rich interactions between dialogue context and response candidates.
+While remarkably effective, these models also bring in a steep increase in computational cost.
+Consequently, such models can only be used as a re-rank module in practice.
 In this study, we present a solution to directly select proper responses from a large corpus or even a nonparallel corpus that only consists of unpaired sentences, using a dense retrieval model.
-We extensively test our proposed approach under two experiment settings: (i) re-rank experiment that aims to rank a small set of pre-defined candidates; (ii) full-rank experiment where the target is to directly select proper responses from a full candidate pool that may contain millions of candidates.
-For re-rank setting, the superiority is quite surprising given its simplicity.
-For full-rank setting, we can emphasize that we are the first to do such evaluation.
-Moreover, human evaluation results show that increasing the size of nonparallel corpus leads to further improvement of our model performance\footnote{All our source codes, models and other related resources are publically available at \url{https://github.com/gmftbyGMFTBY/SimpleReDial-v1}.}.
+To push the limits of dense retrieval, we design an interaction layer upon the dense retrieval models and apply a set of tailor-designed learning strategies.
+Our model shows superiority over strong baselines on the conventional re-rank evaluation setting, which is remarkable given its efficiency.
+To verify the effectiveness of our approach in realistic scenarios, we also conduct full-rank evaluation, where the target is to select proper responses from a full candidate pool that may contain millions of candidates and evaluate them fairly through human annotations.
+Our proposed model notably outperforms pipeline baselines that integrate fast recall and expressive re-rank modules.
+Human evaluation results show that enlarging the candidate pool with nonparallel corpora improves response quality further. \footnote{All our source codes, datasets, model parameters, and other related resources have been publicly available.}